 People change, relationships change, and everything in nature changes.
 When we fight against change, we suffer.

 I have thought about regrets a lot.
 And I realize it’s when I miss my old life I don’t feel like being a mother.
 But then I remind myself I don’t feel always happy about everything else in my life too.
 Don’t we all have days when we don’t love our life?

 But you have other days where you love your life and you never want to die.

 So, it’s not always about motherhood.
 It’s about how you view your life.
-It’s about embracing change and stop wishing about undoing the change.
+It’s about embracing change and stopping wishing about undoing the change.

 So, all this might be true.
 But how to live through those difficult moments when you are equally guilty about feeling so?

 My favorite mantra is “This too shall pass”.
 I like to chant this when life gets hard.
-Everything passes and so does hard times.
+Everything passes and so do hard times.